ctandrewtran/ctandrewtran/README.md

 # 👋 Welcome to my github profile!

 ### whoami
-I am currently a Senior AI/ML Engineer with The Hartford.
+I am currently a Senior AI/ML Engineer with Judi Health, formally known as CapitalRX.
 I have had past experiences as:
-* Jr, then Mid level AI/ML Engineer with The Hartford
+* Jr/Mid/Senior level AI/ML Engineer with The Hartford with experience in AI/ML Ops and Applied AI/ML.
 * A Product & Marketing, InsurTech Fellow, at Pineapple Insurance

 ### Notable Contributions